 For over 12 years, Bharti has supported adults, young people, children, and families.
 She has a wide range of experience working with populations including community mental health, refugees, child protection, palliative care and homelessness.
 She has worked with organisations such as Karuna Hospice, Headspace, Red Cross, Child Protection, and Partners in Recovery.
 She has recently returned from working in India, where she assisted in setting up a mental health service.

 Empathy and care come naturally to Bharti, which assists her in building rapport and connecting with her clients’ inner strengths.
 She believes that it is a privilege to walk alongside clients on their journey.
 Bharti’s passion lies in helping her clients develop a positive and growth mindset and talking a language of hope.
-She specializations in the following areas:
+She specialises in the following areas:

 - Grief and Loss